-20-Minute Shrimp Alfredo Pasta for Two, a delicious dinner recipe for the whole family.
+20-Minute Creamy Shrimp Alfredo Pasta for Two, a delicious dinner recipe.
 Creamy, garlicky, ridiculously easy to make, this dish is the perfect comfort food no matter the season.
-Also, a fabulous recipe if you are looking for a meal for two.
+Also, a fabulous recipe if you are looking for a romantic meal this Valentine’s Day.

 So, how to make the creamiest, tastiest shrimp alfredo pasta?
 First, cook the pasta according to the packet instructions.
 We want it al dente, so the pasta is cooked, but not too soft, as it cooked further once it’s added to the hot sauce.